-Since 1953, 11 ministers have overseen the pastoral needs of our community and our current minister, Revd.
-Gary Homewood, joined us in 2010.
+Since 1953, 13 ministers have overseen the pastoral needs of our community and we look forward to welcoming our 14th, Revd Carmel Ieraci, in September 2019.

 St Mark's continues to develop as a place of worship and fellowship for the surrounding community.
 Our premises are in regular and continuous use by many local groups and organisations.
 The launch of a Lunch Club in April 2013 by Age Concern Slough and Berkshire East has enhanced links with the community and fund raising for a variety of good causes continues through monthly coffee mornings, Christmas Bazaars, Spring Fairs and other events, such as pantomimes and concerts.

 In 2014 St Mark's launched its exciting 2020 Vision development plan.